andrescorrada/IntroductionToAlgebraicEvaluation/python/README.md

 agreed and disagreed while responding to a finite test, we can infer their average statistics of correctness.

-For those philosophically inclined, this is the mathematics of logically consistent evaluations for noisy decision makers.
-In unsupervised settings, there is no "answer key" for tests that use unlabeled data.
-Therefore, the scientific question is how far we can progress when all we have is logical consistency of evaluations.
-This package shows we can get a lot done.

-## Design features

-1. Uses no probability theory.
-All the algorithms in this package are purely algebraic polynomials of statistics of how the group votes on each item/question in the evaluation/test.
-This makes this algebra **universal** and is the justification for its postulaic and logic nature.
-The postulates presented in ntqr.r2.postulates are applicable to **any** domain in which **any** group of classifiers have been tested.

-2. It treats all groups of decision makers as black boxes.
-The only arguments to the algorithms are sample statistics of how they voted in agreement and disagreement during the test.
-This is also another reason the algorithms are domain independent.
-Algebraic evaluation has no knowledge of the domain in which an evaluation was carried out.
-This lack of representational knowledge is crucial to its universal character.
+For a high level, conceptual understanding of what you can do with the evaluation algorithms and postulates in this package, check out the conceptual guide.
+The formalism of NTQR logic is what makes it invaluable for safety applications.
+In unsupervised settings, your AI is flying blind when it comes to assessing itself on unlabeled data.
+The algorithms in this package allow you to use a group of classifiers to grade themselves.

+All the complicated algebraic geometry computations here are meant to accomplish only one thing - give you a logically consistent framework for validating **any** algorithm that evaluates classifiers on a test that used unlabeled data.
+This logical framework has three properties that make it useful in AI safety applications -

+1. It is **universal**.
+The algorithms here apply to any domain.
+There is no Out of Distribution (OOD) problem when you use algebraic evaluation because it does not use any probability theory.
+By only using summary statistics of how a group of classifiers labeled a test set, we can treat all classifiers, whether human or robotic, as black boxes.
+There are no hyperparameters to tune or set in NTQR algorithms.
+If they where, these algorithms could not claim to be universal.

+2. It is **complete**.
+The finite nature of any test given to a group of binary classifiers means we can guarantee the existence of a complete set of postulates that must be obeyed during any evaluation.
+Completeness is a logical safety shield.
+It allows us to create theorem provers that can unequivocably detect violations of the logical consistency of **any** grading algorithm.

+3. Allows you to create **self-alarming** evaluation algorithms.
-3. Algebraic evaluation algorithms warn when their assumptions are wrong.
+   Algebraic evaluation algorithms warn when their assumptions are wrong.
 This is the single most important safety feature of algebraic evaluation.
    No method that uses representation of the domain or probability theory can do this.
 Charles Perrow, the author of "Normal Accidents", said

      > Unfortunately, most warning systems do not warn us that
      > they can no longer warn us.

    This package aleviates that problem.
 Algebraic evaluation can detect many cases where its evaluation assumptions are wrong.
-This is demonstrated here with the apperance of irrational numbers during evaluation using the ntqr.r2.ErrorIndependentEvaluation class.
-By construction, finite tests can only have rational numbers as possible evaluations.
-The appearance of irrational numbers as estimates signals that an algebraic evaluator's assumptions are wrong.

-4. Implements the exact solution for the case of error independent binary classifiers.
-This is a much better estimator than majority voting evaluation (also implemented in this package).

 >**Warning**
 This library is under heavy development and is presently meant only